yebo29/rpi-docker-geth/README.md

 * I've also included the docker-compose file I'm using.
 * Make sure to create any required directories and/or modify settings and then run:
 ```
-docker-compose build # only if you haven't yet built the image
+docker-compose build # only if you haven't yet built the image or need to update it after ediiting the Dockerfile
 docker-compose up -d && docker-compose logs -f [service-name] #up will recreate if already existing
 ```
 * Base taken from https://github.com/pokt-network/docker-geth/blob/master/docker-compose.yml